WICG/PEPC/explainer.md

 ![](images/image4.png) \
 *Example 4: A video-conferencing site.
-Clicking on the “Enable camera” button triggers a camera permission request.*
+Clicking on the "Enable camera" button triggers a camera permission request.*

 ![](images/image5.png) \
 *Example 5: A search site.
-Clicking on “Use precise location” triggers a geolocation permission request.*
+Clicking on "Use precise location" triggers a geolocation permission request.*

 ![](images/image6.png) \
-*Example 6: A messaging site, clicking on the “Enable Desktop Notifications” button triggers a push notifications permission request.*
+*Example 6: A messaging site, clicking on the "Enable Desktop Notifications" button triggers a push notifications permission request.*

 We believe that enshrining such a user-initiated approach in standards can contribute to consistently better permission request flows across the web.
 This